What Does an Electrician Do?

-Electricians design, install, and repair electrical power, communications, lighting, and control systems in homes, businesses, factories, and public spaces and thoroughfares, in addition to ensuring that electrical work is up to code.
-According to the U.S. Bureau of Labor Statistics, 631,080 people were employed as electricians as of May 2017.
+Electricians design, install, and repair electrical power systems, including communications, lighting, and control networks in homes, businesses, factories, and public spaces and thoroughfares, in addition to ensuring that electrical work is up to code.
+According to the U.S. Bureau of Labor Statistics, as of May 2018, 655,840 people were employed as electricians.

 Electrician Duties & Responsibilities

 Electricians' duties are diverse and depend on the employer and specialty, but some responsibilities are common to most:

 - Diagnose electrical problems using diagrams or blueprints.

 - Pinpoint problems using a range of testing devices.